Lobularia (plant)

 Lobularia is a genus of five species of flowering plants in the family Brassicaceae, closely related to (and formerly often included in) the genus Alyssum.
-The genus is native to Macaronesia and the Mediterranean region, and comprises annuals and perennials growing to 10–40 cm tall, with hairy oblong-oval leaves and clusters of cross-shaped (cruciform), fragrant white flowers.
+The genus is native to Macaronesia, the Mediterranean region, Iran, and Saudi Arabia, and comprises annuals and perennials growing to 10–40 cm tall, with hairy oblong-oval leaves and clusters of cross-shaped (cruciform), fragrant white flowers.

 The name Lobularia derives from the Greek for a small pod, referring to the fruits.